 3.5 Notwithstanding article 3.4, the grant is compatible with any other source of funding including revenue that the participant could receive working beyond its studies/traineeship as long as he//she carries out the activities foreseen in Annex I.

 3.6 The financial support or part thereof shall be repaid if the participant does not comply with the terms of the agreement.
 If the participant terminates the agreement before it ends, he/she shall have to refund the amount of the grant already paid, except if agreed differently with the sending institution.
-However, when the participant has been prevented from completing his/her mobility activities as described in Annex I due to force majeure, he/she shall be entitled to receive at least the amount of the grant corresponding to the actual duration of the mobility period as defined in article 2.2 as defined in article 2.2.
+However, when the participant has been prevented from completing his/her mobility activities as described in Annex I due to force majeure, he/she shall be entitled to receive at least the amount of the grant corresponding to the actual duration of the mobility period as defined in article 2.2.
 Any remaining funds shall have to be refunded, except if agreed differently with the sending institution.
 Such cases shall be reported by the sending institution and accepted by the National Agency.

 ARTICLE 4 – PAYMENT ARRANGEMENTS